soupi/learn-haskell-blog-generator/src/02-hello.md

 This command should open Firefox and display a web page with `Hello, world!` written in it.

 I recommend using `runghc` with this tutorial.
-While compiling produces significantly faster programs, intepreting programs provides us with faster feedback while we are developing and making frequent changes.
+While compiling produces significantly faster programs, interpreting programs provides us with faster feedback while we are developing and making frequent changes.

 > If you want to learn more about the core Haskell tools, you can read
 > [this article](https://gilmi.me/blog/post/2021/08/14/hs-core-tools),